Karina Nimmerfall

 points spacer points spacer points

 Karina Nimmerfall studied Visual Arts at the Hochschule für bildende Künste in Hamburg and Art History at the University of Vienna.
-She was Artist-in-Residence at HDK-Valand, University of Gothenburg (2012) and Visiting Artist-in-Residence in the Graduate Studies Program at Art Center College of Design in Pasadena (2010-11).
-She is a recipient of the Alfried Krupp von Bohlen and Halbach-Foundation Contemporary German Photography Grant (2018), and was awarded several fellowships, such as at the Cité Internationale des Arts in Paris (2007) and the MAK Center for Art and Architecture in Los Angeles (2002).
-She has exhibited internationally including at Deichtorhallen, Hamburg (2019); Camera Austria, Graz (2018); MAK Center for Art and Architecture, Los Angeles (2016); Kunsthaus Graz (2012); Kunsthalle Mainz; Las Cienegas Projects, Los Angeles (2011); BAWAG Contemporary, Vienna; Kasseler Kunstverein (2009); Göteborgs Konsthall; AR/GE Kunst, Bolzano (2008) and Landesgalerie (now Francisco Carolinum), Linz (2007).
-Her work was also included in the Bucharest Biennale 3 (2008) and the 8th Havana Bienale (2003) as well as two editions of Curated by_Vienna (2009 and 2010).
+She was Visiting Artist-in-Residence at HDK-Valand, University of Gothenburg (2012) and in the Graduate Studies Program at Art Center College of Design in Pasadena (2010-11).
+She is a recipient of the Alfried Krupp von Bohlen and Halbach-Foundation Contemporary German Photography Grant (2018), and was awarded several fellowships at the Tokyo and London Studio of the Federal Ministry for Arts Austria (2023 and 2015), the Cité Internationale des Arts in Paris (2007) and the MAK Center for Art and Architecture in Los Angeles (2002), amongst others.
+She has exhibited internationally including at Deichtorhallen, Hamburg; Camera Austria, Graz; MAK Center for Art and Architecture, Los Angeles; Kunsthaus Graz; Kunsthalle Mainz; BAWAG Contemporary, Vienna; Kasseler Kunstverein; AR/GE Kunst, Bolzano; Göteborgs Konsthall and Landesgalerie Linz (now Francisco Carolinum).
+Her work was also included in the Bucharest Biennale 3 (2008) and the 8th Havana Biennial (2003).

 Curriculum Vitæ [pdf]